 The Master of Social Work program prepares students for achievement and leadership in the field of social work.
-The curricular approach of the MSW program is unique in that it directly engages students in interprofessional education and the health care team approach.
+The curricular approach of the MSW program is unique in that it directly engages students in interprofessional education and the health and mental health care team approach.

 The specialized practice curriculum has a concentration of health and mental health.
-An integrative seminar/capstone project is completed in the final semester of study and requires an integrative paper or project.
-The MSW program values interprofessional education and requires students to complete 30 hours of interprofessional education activities before graduation.
+An integrative seminar/capstone project is completed in the final semester of study and requires an integrative paper or research project.
+All MSW students are required to participate in interprofessional education activities offered by the Center for Interprofessional Healthcare Education.
+These requirements are embedded into practice courses in both the generalist and specialized years.
 The MSW program at Quinnipiac University does not give credit for life or work experience.

 Students entering Quinnipiac as undergraduates who are interested in the social work program have the option of pursuing a dual-degree bachelor's to master's program.
 There are two options: the Accelerated Dual-Degree BS in Health Science Studies/Master of Social Work (3+2) that begins with an undergraduate degree in Health Science Studies in the School of Health Sciences, or the Accelerated Dual-Degree Bachelor's/Master of Social Work (3+2) that begins with undergraduate study in the College of Arts and Sciences.
 Students who are interested in earning a JD and a Master of Social Work may earn both degrees on an accelerated basis by enrolling in the joint Dual-Degree JD/MSW program.
 Please see the Admission tab for additional details.